adamsarba/saf-todo/README.md

 ### To add:

-- Dark Mode
+- Dark mode
-- Edit Function
+- Edit the item
+- Flag the item
+- Move items

-### Fixes:
+### To fix:

-- Item Icons on Safari
+- Item icons on Safari